mcjsk/fnc/README.md

 # README

-# fnc 0.4
+# fnc 0.5

-## A read-only ncurses browser for [Fossil][0] repositories in the terminal.
+## An ncurses browser for [Fossil][0] repositories in the terminal.

 `fnc` uses [libfossil][1] to create a [`fossil ui`][2] experience in the terminal.

-Tested and confirmed to run on the following x64 systems (additional platforms noted inline):
+Tested and confirmed to run on the following amd64 systems (additional platforms noted inline):

 1. OpenBSD 6.8- and 6.9-release